More than 50 million people across the USA suffer from allergies each year.

 Cleaning and vacuuming, especially around the kitchen and lounge room, is also important for combating cockroaches as it reduces their food sources.

-A well-designed air purifier can filter out both cockroach contaminants and dust mite allergens from indoor air and help prevent house allergies, though combating them at their source is best.
+A well-designed air purifier can filter out both cockroach contaminants and dust mite waste products from indoor air and help prevent house allergies, though combating them at their source is best.

-There’s much more detail on reducing these two hidden allergens and other common forms of indoor air pollution here.
+There’s much more detail on reducing these two hidden allergenic contaminants and other common forms of indoor air pollution here.

 4. Mold and Mildew Allergies